cap-js/docs/guides/databases-sqlite.md

 ::: tip Portable API

-The API as shown below with function `session_context()` and the specific pseudo variable names is supported by **all** new database services, that is, for *SQLite*, *PostgreSQL* and *HANA*.
+The API as shown below with function `session_context()` and the specific pseudo variable names is supported by **all** new database services, that is, for *SQLite*, *PostgreSQL* and *SAP HANA*.
 This allows you to write respective code once and run it on all these databases.

 :::